Harman and Ising

 Hugh Harman and Rudolf Ising were an American animation team and company known for founding the Warner Bros. and Metro-Goldwyn-Mayer animation studios.
-In 1929, the studio was founded under the name "Harman-Ising Productions", producing Looney Tunes and Merrie Melodies for Leon Schlesinger from 1930 to 1933.
-From 1933 to 1938, Harman-Ising produced the Happy Harmonies series, also working with William Hanna.
+In 1929, the studio was founded under the name Harman-Ising Productions, producing Looney Tunes and Merrie Melodies for Leon Schlesinger from 1930 to 1933.
+From 1934 to 1938, Harman-Ising produced the Happy Harmonies series, with William Hanna as their employee.

 Early history

 Harman and Ising first worked in animation in 1922 at Laugh-O-Gram Studio, Walt Disney's studio in Kansas City.
 When Disney moved operations to California, Harman was back at United Film Ad Service and Ising had a photofinishing business.
-Their plans went nowhere, however, and the men soon came back to Disney on June 22, 1925 to work on his Alice Comedies and Oswald the Lucky Rabbit films.
-Ising was fired from Disney in March of 1927, when Disney signed the contract to distribute Oswald films to Universal Pictures.
+Their plans went nowhere, however, and the men soon came back to Disney on June 22, 1925, to work on his Alice Comedies and Oswald the Lucky Rabbit films.
+Ising was fired from Disney in March 1927, when Disney signed the contract to distribute Oswald films to Universal Pictures.
 It was during this time that Harman and Ising developed a style of cartoon drawing that would later be closely associated with, and credited to, Disney.

-When producer Charles Mintz ended his association with Disney, Harman and Ising went to work for Mintz, whose brother-in-law, George Winkler, set up a new animation studio to make the Oswald cartoons.
+When producer Charles Mintz ended his association with Disney, the majority of Disney's animators, including Harman and Ising, went to work for Mintz, whose brother-in-law, George Winkler, set up a new animation studio to make the Oswald cartoons.
 The Oswald cartoons which Harman and Ising produced in 1928 and 1929 already show their distinctive style, which would later characterize their work on the Looney Tunes and Merrie Melodies cartoon series for Warner Bros.
 Late in 1929, Universal Pictures who owned the rights to Oswald, started its own animation studio headed by Walter Lantz, replacing Mintz and forcing Harman and Ising out of work.